eM7RON/ImageEvo/readme.md

 # ImageEvo

-Some software that allows a user to evolve an image by arranging a collection of randomly generated polygons into a close approximation of a given image.
+Some software that allows a user to arrange a collection of randomly generated shapes into a close approximation of a given image.
 Currently, only one algorithm is implemented (Geometric Particle Swarm Optimization) but others will be added.
 The project started as some university coursework to come up with a novel application for the GPSO algorithm.
 Eventually, the algorithm was implemented in a GUI for fun!

 ## Getting Started